lumeland/lume.land/docs/advanced/the-data-model.md

 ## Data inheritance

-Once a page is loaded, converted to `Data` and the special variables `url`, `date` and `basename` are assigned, it's merged with other data defined in [`_data` files](../creating-pages/shared-data.md).
+Once a page is loaded, converted to `Data`, and the special variables `url`, `date` and `basename` are assigned, it's merged with other data defined in [`_data` files](../creating-pages/shared-data.md).
 Components stored in the `_components` folders are added to the page under the `comp` variable.
 Other